+Illustrations of plants are as old as human civilization and yet there is ever greater need for good illustrations .
+Everyone including the specialists knows that a good illustrations is far superior and more efficient in identification of plants than lenthy descriptions or even keys.
 In the recent years there has been growing interest in plant diversity studies in general and floristic studies in particular.
 In this connection regional floristic studies are of much importance.
 It can be achieved by intensive exploration of smaller areas.
 Method includes, Field study, Herbarium study & Illustrations based on plant specimens.
 Besides the time consuming process of correct identification of plant species can be minimized, if such flora is easily accessible available at the nearest reference point.
-Such attempts have been made by taxonomists and other botanists in various research institutes and teachers in degree colleges.
-Illustrations of plants are as old as human civilization and yet there is ever greater need for good illustrations is far superior and more efficient in identification of plants than lenthy descriptions or even keys.
+Such attempts have been made by taxonomists and other botanists in various research institutes and teachers in degree colleges.1

-In our study we have described illustrated key to specise of Genus Ipomoea Jacq belongs to family Convolvulaceae There is stray floristic work on various talukas of Pune district.
-These floristic works i.e. the floras or check lists, very rarely provide illustrations, 1-2 which is a easy mode of comparing, verifying and identification plants.
+In our study we have described illustrated key to the genera of Cactaceae family There is stray floristic work on various talukas of Pune district.
+These floristic works i.e. the floras or check lists, very rarely provide illustrations, which is a easy mode of comparing, verifying and identification plants.
 The present work is a sincere attempt to provide an illustrative key to species depicting important morphological characters to identify the plants easily to give structural details and discriminate the characters of taxonomic importance to identify the plant as they are having different medicinal uses and economic values.
-4, 5 The present work is based on the results of about intensive exploration of specise of Genus Corchorus L which belongs to family Tiliaceae in pune and adjoining region.
+The present work is based on the results of about intensive exploration of Genera of Cactaceae family in pune and adjoining region.